MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/funnel-plot-from-r.md

 # Tutorial: Build a funnel plot from R script to R visual
 This article describes how to build a funnel plot using R script in R visual step by step.

-A funnel plot is easy to consume and interpret where the "funnel" is formed by confidence limits and shows the amount of expected variations with outliers represented by dots outside the funnel.
+The funnel plot an easy way to consume, interpret, and show the amount of expected variation.
+The "funnel" is formed with confidence limits and outliers are represented by the dots outside the funnel.

+![funnel plot image](./media/funnel-plot/fp.jpg)

-The example in this article is based on an [inspiring story](https://www.theguardian.com/commentisfree/2011/oct/28/bad-science-diy-data-analysis) about how using the wrong visualization tools can lead to the wrong conclusion.
+This example is based on the [inspiring story](https://www.theguardian.com/commentisfree/2011/oct/28/bad-science-diy-data-analysis) about how using the wrong visualization tools can lead to the wrong conclusion.
 The hero of this story is the funnel plot, which is used to compare and analyze institutional performance and medical data.

-![funnel plot image](./media/funnel-plot/fp.jpg)

 For more information, see [this blog ](https://onlinejournalismblog.com/2011/10/31/power-tools-for-aspiring-data-journalists-funnel-plots-in-r/) to further demonstrate an implementation of a "funnel plot" in R.

-In this article you learn how to create:
+In this article, you learn how to create:

 > [!div class="checklist"]
 >